whisperglen/heretic2-files/readme.md

 6. use gl_texturemode GL_NEAREST in console for a pixelated look

 ## Attributions for used Assets:
-This would not have been possible without the work and permissive licensing of the following:
+This would not have been possible without the work of the wonderful people maintaining these websites and tools and the permissive licensing they decided to use:
 - Created using pbr materials from Poly Haven, licensed under the Creative Commons CC0 1.0 Universal License. https://polyhaven.com/license/
 - Created using pbr materials from ambientCG.com, licensed under the Creative Commons CC0 1.0 Universal License. https://docs.ambientcg.com/license/
 - Created using pbr materials made in InstaMAT Studio, licensed under a Pioneer License: https://instamaterial.com/licensing/